 The principal accounting policies applied in the preparation of these financial statements are set out below.
-These policies have been consistently applied to all years presented in these financial statements, unless otherwise stated.
+These policies have been consistently applied throughout the years presented in these financial statements.

 Basis of preparation

 The financial statements of the Company have been prepared in accordance with International Financial Reporting Standards (IFRS), as adopted by the European Union (EU), and the requirements of the Cyprus Companies Law, Cap.
 113. The financial statements have been prepared under the historical cost convention.